 It’s Not Your Traditional Bodhrán

 As we have long suspected, you really do have to hear and play with the BOD drums yourself to understand them.
-A few folks walked away, shaking their heads and saying, “it’s nothing like my goatskin… “
+Whilst most people were intrigued and had a riot trying them out, a few folks walked away, shaking their heads and saying, “it’s nothing like my goatskin… “

 Well, no, it isn’t.
 Just as you would not expect an electric guitar to play and sound and feel like an acoustic guitar, the BOD drum or Talking Bodhrán is not going to play or sound or feel like a traditional wooden framed, animal skinned bodhrán.
 We are not trying to mimic or replace the traditional instrument – we are offering a really interesting variation with an extraordinary sound range which can expand your repertoire.
 As Cormac has said,